Davis Open Access Book Fund

 - Published under a Creative Commons license at the time of first release.

-In order to receive funds for open access publishing of the monograph the publisher will:
+In order to receive funds for open access publishing of the monograph, both the author and the publisher were required to sign an amendment in which the publisher committed to:

 - Provide the final digital files for the monograph, as well as any individual multimedia files used in its composition, for deposit in the University of California repository eScholarship